Skip to content

 Our aim is to give you an excellent service at all times.
 However, if you have any feedback or wish to make a complaint about the level or service you have been provided by a member of Chambers or a member of staff, you are invited to let us know as soon as possible.
+It is not necessary to involve solicitors in order to make your complaint, but you are free to do so if you wish.
 Set out below are the steps in our formal Complaints Procedure.
+Please note that complaints about processing of personal data are subject to the process specifically set out separately below.

 Complaints made in writing